On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Conclusions

 \section{Conclusions}

-In this Letter, we started from a sample of triple massive stellar systems and evolved them to their end state as BH triples, in order to obtain a self-consistent comparison between the binary and triple channels.
+In this paper, we started from a sample of triple massive stellar systems and evolved them to their end state as BH triples, in order to obtain a self-consistent comparison between the binary and triple channels.
 We also compared this population with a population of mergers from previous studies studying BBHs in dense stellar clusters which used the same assumptions for stellar evolution \citep{Kremer2020}.

-We report that the mass ratio distribution from the isolated triple systems in our sample produce a BBH mass ratio distribution that is nearly flat from unity to $\sim0.3$, producing significantly more low-mass-ratio mergers than either isolated binary evolution of dynamical formation of BBHs.
+We report that the mass ratio distribution from the isolated triple systems in our sample produce a BBH mass ratio distribution that is nearly flat from unity to $\sim0.3$, producing significantly more low-mass-ratio mergers than either isolated binary evolution of dynamical formation of BBHs, consistent with \cite{2021arXiv210301963S}.
 Furthermore, we show that the triple channel seems to agree with the power law implied by the most recent catalog of GW observations better than other channels.
 As a result, the triple channel may be able to more efficiently produce events with low mass ratios such as GW190412.

-However, our results do not suggest that triple channel is able to reproduce the whole catalog of observed events.
+However, our results do not suggest that mergers induced by LK are able to reproduce the whole catalog of observed events.
 We simply assert that if isolated BH triple systems are produced in nature, then we may be able to gauge the contribution of the LK mechanism to the total population of merging BH systems by low mass ratio and high total mass.
-This is in addition to other means of distinguishing LK mergers, such as through eccentricity in the LIGO band or effective spin distribution \citep[e.g.,][]{Antonini2012,Antonini2017,Liu2017,Liu2018,Rodriguez2018c,fk2020}.
+This is in addition to other means of distinguishing LK mergers, such as through eccentricity in the LIGO band or effective spin distribution \citep[e.g.,][]{Antonini2012,Antonini2017,Liu2017,ll18,Rodriguez2018c,fk2020}.